Gurukiran2121/babel-plugin-px-to-rem/README.md

 # babel-plugin-px-to-rem

+A Babel plugin that converts pixel values to rem units in your JavaScript/JSX files.

+> **Note**: This plugin is designed to work with JSX/React syntax, making it perfect for React applications.

 A Babel plugin that automatically converts pixel values to rem units in your JavaScript and React code.
 This plugin handles both static values and dynamic values (variables, props, etc.).

 ## Features